 American Sign Language is not English.
 It isn’t based on English.
 It doesn’t want to be English.
 It is a separate and distinct language like any other, and as such it carries its own conversational norms.
 When I started teaching, interpreting my mentor helped me realize this through one sad fact: I’m not funny in sign language.
 This became an issue because my attempts to be clever in class were causing problems as my students weren’t getting it.
 The witty rapport and high-context conversations that many couples enjoy in one language also get lost in translation.
 The result is that the ways that my wife and I were accustomed to communicating didn’t work as well in ASL.
 Inside jokes or references to previous conversations were lost and created frustration.

-I’m not as cool or capable as a native “speaker”
+I’m not as capable as a native sign language “speaker”

 I understand that when you do something your whole life it becomes second nature, like Ted Williams hitting a baseball or a Justin Bieber having those haircuts.
 Deaf people have the ability to converse in ASL and do other things at the same time, like drive, or eat.
 I can’t do that.
 Trying get home after work and do the things that need to be done, like cooking and cleaning, proved impossible for me while trying to communicate to my family in ASL.
 I couldn’t spare the eye gaze to have meaningful conversations with my family.
 I might have been able to figure it out, but being a new parent in a new house and a new job had me flustered.
 I let that frustration overcome my desire to raise bilingual children.

 This might be the biggest bilingual issue we had.
 Because we didn’t set the best foundation for them when they were babies they got used to hearing us and having us respond to them when they made sounds.
 During the stretches when we had the discipline to enact our bilingual program, the kids would simply reply to us in English.
 We could rarely convince them to try to reply in ASL, in part because it usually required us ignoring them until they tried signing through their tears.